What Is Indemnity Insurance?

 An indemnity insurance policy will cover a range of issues, some less common than others.
 We’ve listed the other reasons you may need to take out indemnity insurance:

 1. Chancel repairs:

 If the property you’re buying is near a church, you might have to contribute to cover any repair costs the church may need.
+This is a little-known but potentially expensive eccentricity, dating back many centuries.
 In this case, your indemnity insurance policy will cover the cost for these repairs.
 Your conveyancer will inform you if you’re liable to pay chancel repairs once they have carried out their conveyancing searches.